malvikasharan/Software_carpentry_EMBL/python_session-1.md

 ###Variables

-- Using literal constants will become boring (what does Python do if you write everything on my own?
+- Using literal constants will become boring (what does Python do if you write everything on your own?)
 - Variables are the instances for which different values can be assigned
   - Allow storing of information in your computer’s memory
-- We need a method to access them by giving them names (Identifiers)
+- We need a method to access them
+  - by giving them names (Identifiers)
+- value assignment is done with single equals symbol `=`

 ####Rules:
 - The identifiers are case sensitive
   - myname and MyName are different
+- must be unique (python will overwrite value of existing variable without warning you)

+####Conventions
-- The name starts with a letter or alphabet
+- The name starts with a (usually lower case) letter
 - Followed by letters, underscores or digits (name_1)

 ###String formatter

-The string format operators allows formatting output of an ordered strings
+The string format operators allows formatting output of strings, substituting in values of variables

 Previous example
 ```